walkernr/RAGMAN/README.md

 }
 ```

-This is a passage-based reranker.
+This is a passage-based reranker, but a sentence-level version can be implemented.
+Earlier versions included this in preprocessing, but that became far too taxing on disk space to be reasonable for a larger corpus of tens of millions of sentences to be particularly reasonable.
+This can feasibly be done on the fly, though, as with the cross-encoder.

 #### Cross-Encoder

 This uses a cross-encoder to rerank sentences by their relevance to a query directly.
 This is a more expensive reranker.
 If `passage_search` is set to `True`, then the results will be given for the top-k passages.
 Otherwise, it will be the top-k sentences (which at most corresponds to `k` passages, but can be less).
+As opposed to a bi-encoder that uses embeddings that are separately encoded and then compared by a distance measure, a cross-encoder directly takes in two sequences and provides a classification according to the training objective (e.g. query relevance).
+Generally, cross-encoders have been noted to achieve better performance than bi-encoders, but they are much more computationally expensive since the calculations are pair-wise rather than independent.

 ```
 {